-Those involved in student groups or volunteering in the community can attest to the satisfaction they experience.
+Students who get involved in groups or volunteer in the community will tell you it is worth making time for these activities.
 By combining the skills you learn through co-curricular involvement and your classwork, you will be better prepared to enjoy college, develop your potential and get that job.

 Cedar Valley offers a variety of culturally diverse programs and services to help get you involved in campus life and provide you an opportunity to see, hear, and meet artists, musicians, writers, performers and motivational speakers.